 12. Space Buns

 Want to play around with different bun styles?
-Make sure to throw trendy space buns into the mix.
+Make sure to throw trendy space buns, a.k.a.
+Bantu knots, into the mix.

 13. Flat Twists